Skip to content

 #The World Ends with You

-Square Enix’s Shibuya-set RPG was the wildcard on our list.
-In our testing on Switch, the Final Remix combat took two hours to click, but once it did, the 20-hour story carried everything.
+Square Enix’s Shibuya-set RPG is the wildcard on this list.
+On Switch, the Final Remix combat takes a couple of hours to click, but once it does, the 20-hour story carries everything.
 Teenage leads, life-or-death rules, and a stylish soundtrack give it the same surface energy as Danganronpa without the class trials.

 Best for: anyone who loved the aesthetic more than the deduction puzzles.